Crashr-io/contracts/doc/template.typ

 #let wp_crashr_transactions = [
 = Marketplace Transaction Flow

-To better understand the operations supported by the Crashr protocol, we will delve into the transactional flow for each key action: Listing, Buying, and Canceling/Updating a listing.
-This section will also visualize how the actual transaction will look like on the Cardano network.
-These transactions are the core operations that drive the marketplace's functionality and enable users to engage in a wide range of asset trades.
+To grasp the functionalities enabled by the Crashr protocol, it's useful to explore the transaction flow for essential actions such as Listing, Buying, and Canceling/Updating a listing.
+This exploration will provide insight into how transactions are structured within the Cardano network.
+These key operations form the backbone of the marketplace, facilitating a diverse array of asset trades and enhancing user interaction with the platform.

 == Creating a Listing or Offer
 The process for listing assets under the modified contract remains largely aligned with the practices established by #jpg_store.
 The notable enhancement is the contract's expanded capability to accommodate multiple assets, broadening the scope of transactions beyond the original single-asset framework.